 - Bonallack, Sir Michael

-Donald Steel rose to the very pinnacle of three distinct aspects of the golfing world.
+Thin End of the Wedge - A Life in Golf is the story of Mr Donald Steel, who rose to the very pinnacle of three distinct aspects of the golfing world.
 He is a renowned player, writer, and golf course architect.

-An accomplished amateur golfer, he has represented county and country.
-In addition to winning the prestigious Presidents Putter at Rye three times, he also played in the Open Championship in 1970.
+An accomplished amateur golfer, he has represented both county and country.
+In addition to winning the prestigious Presidents Putter at Rye three times, he also played in the Open Championship in 1970 at St Andrews.

-A prodigious writer, he has authored or edited ten books and wrote countless articles for Country Life and numerous newspapers.
+A prodigious writer, he has authored or edited ten books.
+He has written countless articles for Country Life and numerous newspapers.
 He also served as President of the professional golf writers body.

 Read if . . .